- Home

 October 2023 - Final Feasibility Study

-Public Input Survey to be Released February 2023
+Public Input Survey Released February 8, Open Until April 28, 2023

 The City was awarded $250,000 through an allocation from Shasta County from the Regional Early Action Planning Grants (REAP) program.
 The project is budgeted not to exceed the $250,000 grant award.